kerwinso/osc-tools/delete-workgroups/README.md

-##Overview
+## Overview
-This script uses Selenium Webdriver to automate deleting workgroups using a Chrome browser instance on CNX (currently textbook-dev server only).
+This script uses Selenium Webdriver to automate deleting workgroups using a Chrome browser instance on legacy CNX (currently textbook-dev server only).
+This is typically required after a botched content-copy-tool operation.

 1. Takes a search term inputted by the user, and returns a list of workgroups matching that term.
 1. Deletes all matching workgroups via the necessary clickthroughs.